malinlarsson/courses/Metagenomics/1711/tutorial.md

 Most analyses of 16s rRNA gene amplicons rely on an OTU-table, e.g. a table of counts of microbial-types in your samples.
 For this we need to cluster the reads into 'OTUs' (Operational Taxonomical Units), these are then counted.

 We will use the `usearch` software to do the necessary computations (https://www.drive5.com/usearch/manual/).
-We are going to be fancy and we are going to use the latest version of `usearch` which is not on uppmax.
+We are going to be fancy and we are going to use the latest version of `usearch` which is not on UPPMAX.
 We have it however locally in our project folder in `/proj/g2017026/bin/` (as well as some other software we will use later).
-For ease of use we will put this folder in our `PATH` environment variable (this contains all the folders which have excutables readily available).
+For ease of use we will put this folder in our `PATH` environment variable (this contains all the folders which have executables readily available).

 ```bash
 PATH=/proj/g2017026/bin/:$PATH